dhis2/dhis2-docs/src/user/data-administration.md

       - **Skip generation of organisation unit ownership data**

 3. Select **Number of last years of data to include**.
-(If 0 is selected, then that will run latest or continuous analytics, as defined in [Continuous analytics table](scheduling.html#scheduling_continuous_analytics_table).)
+(If 0 is selected, then you will run latest or continuous analytics, as defined in [Continuous analytics table](scheduling.html#scheduling_continuous_analytics_table).)

 4. Click **Start export**.